rtCamp/mention-links/README.md

 # Mention Links
 [![Project Status: Active – The project has reached a stable, usable state and is being actively developed.](https://www.repostatus.org/badges/latest/active.svg)](https://www.repostatus.org/#active)

 This plugin lets you mention a user or a post (including Custom Post Types) in a post content from the Block editor.
+Type `@` to link to an author or `#` to link to a post, page, or custom post type.

 **Author:** rtCamp